minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 All inbound connections except for SSH should be **denied by default.**

 - Inbound connections from **all IPs** can be **allowed** for

-  - **22 tcp** : Allows SSH access to the server, optionally only allow this from your home IP address.

   - **9001 tcp**: Allowing inbound connections on port 9001 ensures your node acts as a relay node.
 Relay nodes are the backbone of the Minima peer-to-peer network that faciliate the transmission of transactions and blocks across the network and support the network to scale.
 If your inbound connection is closed, your node will only make outgoing connections and will not act as a relay node.